-Lines that are wider then the page width will be continued on the part line. - Lines that are wider than the page width will be continued on the next line. - Print black/white.
+- Show print dialog.
+When pressing the Print button, the print dialog will be displayed first. - Print line numbers.
+Will display a line number before each line when printing SQL or PL/SQL source code. - Wrap lines while printing.
+Lines that are wider than the page width will be continued on the next line. - Print black/white.
 All printed output will be black and white.
 Disabling this option will create output with colors or gray levels. - Print background.
 When enabled, the background color will be printed. - Print SQL text in SQL Window.
-Determines if the SQL text is printed before the query results when printing the contents of a SQL Window
+Determines if the SQL text is printed before the query results when printing the contents of a SQL Window.